 This Learning Resource includes language in the body of the text to help adapt to a variety of educational settings, including remote learning environments, face-to-face instruction, and blended learning.

 If you are teaching remotely, consider using videoconferencing to provide opportunities for students to work in partners or small groups.
-Digital tools such as Google Slides or Google Docs may also be used for collaboration.
+Digital tools such as Google Docs or Google Slides may also be used for collaboration.
 Rewordify helps make a complex text more accessible for those reading at a lower Lexile level while still providing a greater depth of knowledge.

 These learning resources include content about suppressive laws known as Jim Crow laws, acts of racial terror including lynching, and other discriminatory acts or customs used daily in the post-Reconstruction era to remove the rights and freedoms of African Americans and other minority groups in each locale, or by state legislatures.
 They used these warnings backed with violence to control minorities in America.